This post contains affiliate links for your convenience. View our full disclosure policy here.

 Fitting everything into your day is not always easy.
 When you have dinner to make and homework to get through with your big kids, keeping your preschooler entertained can sometimes get pushed to the side.
 Instead of turning on the television for your little one to zone out in front of, use this opportunity to introduce a busy bag learning activity instead!
-These printable watermelon seed alphabet tracing cards are perfect for this kind of situation.
-Keep your preschooler learning and build confidence with the letters of the alphabet at the same time!
+These free watermelon seed alphabet tracing cards are perfect for this kind of situation.
+Keep your preschooler learning and build confidence with letter recognition at the same time!

 Watermelon Seed Alphabet Tracing Cards

 The printable watermelon-themed alphabet tracing cards are easy to prep!
 The set includes 26 slices of watermelon.
 Each slice of watermelon has an outlined letter of the alphabet printed on it.

 For this activity, simply print out the watermelon alphabet tracing cards, and cut them apart on the dotted lines included on the printable.
 I printed my set out on white cardstock.
 If you are going to laminate the watermelon cards, you could always just print them out on plain white printer paper.

 The only other supply you will need to grab from the pantry is dried black beans to use as pretend watermelon seeds!
 Or you could eat 50 watermelons and hope to find at least 1 actual black watermelon seed inside each one.
 Gone are the days of watermelon seed-spitting contests!